evelinag/ffplot/README.md

 sometimes cumbersome.
 To simplify using ggplot2 from F#, I put together a simple wrapper, ffplot.

+You can find more information on my [blog](http://evelinag.com/blog/2015/12-03-using-ggplot2-from-f/index.html).

 ## Requirements:
 To use ggplot2 from F#, you'll need the following tools: